zyfinity01/NWEN304-Grade-Calculator-WebApp/README.md

 ### Database Design

 We use MongoDB as our database, hosted externally on MongoDB Atlas.
 We use 3 collections: `students`, `courses`, and `assignments`.
 The `students` collection stores the student's name, credentials, and the courses and assignments connected to them.
 The `courses` collection stores the student's courses, and the `assignments` collection stores the student's assignments as well as each one's grade and weighting, which are connected to a course via an ID relation.
 Each course and assignment is directly connected to a single student via their unique ID.

+### Exposed API List

+POST /addCourse

+Purpose: Add or update a course to the database.
+Middleware: jwtMiddleware (checks and verifies JWT token)

+POST /addStudent

+Purpose: Add a student to the database.
+Middleware: jwtMiddleware

+DELETE /deleteCourse/:courseName

+Purpose: Delete a course using its name.
+Middleware: jwtMiddleware

+DELETE /deleteAssignments/:courseName

+Purpose: Delete assignments associated with a particular course.
+Middleware: jwtMiddleware

+POST /addAssignment

+Purpose: Add or update an assignment for a student in a course.
+Middleware: jwtMiddleware

+GET /getStudent

+Purpose: Retrieve details of the currently authenticated student.
+Middleware: jwtMiddleware

+GET /getAllCourses

+Purpose: Retrieve all courses associated with the authenticated student.
+Middleware: jwtMiddleware

+GET /averageGrade/:courseName

+Purpose: Calculate the average grade for a student in a particular course.
+Middleware: jwtMiddleware

+GET /getAssignments/:courseName/

+Purpose: Retrieve assignments for the authenticated student in a given course.
+Middleware: jwtMiddleware

+GET /currentUser

+Purpose: Get details of the currently authenticated user.
+Middleware: jwtMiddleware